UniMath/agda-unimath/src/metric-spaces/isometry-premetric-spaces.lagda.md

   is-isometry-map-isometry-Premetric-Space = pr2 f
 ```

+## Properties

-### Equality of isometries is equivalent to homotopies between their carrier maps
+### Equality of isometries in premetric spaces is equivalent to homotopies between their carrier maps

 ```agda
 module _